 The Advanced Outfall Tracking System (AOTS) is a GIS application with a central database that holds field-collected spatial data associated with mapped outfalls.
 It is the system TxDOT uses to track compliance with the Texas Pollutant Discharge Elimination System (TPDES) permit requirements related to our Municipal Separate Storm Sewer System (MS4).
-Currently, the system is only available for use by TxDOT.

 The system is used to track:

 Dry weather screening points are chosen based on the tracking system as well as discharge areas and routes.

 MS4 Outfall Map and Reporting